Insight

 Best Practices for Implementing Omnichannel Patient Engagement

-Patient journey mapping is a powerful method for identifying key touchpoints and pain points when implementing an omnichannel patient engagement strategy.
+Patient journey mapping is a powerful method for identifying key touch points and pain points.
 Understanding how patients interact with healthcare services throughout their care journey, from researching care options to scheduling appointments, checking in, and beyond, is essential.
 Mapping these various channels and identifying frustrations is integral to achieving an access operating model that improves access to care for more satisfied and engaged patients.

 Establish Ongoing Governance

 Organizations should consider long-term governance early in the implementation process.
 Shifting to an omnichannel patient access model is a significant cultural change requiring ongoing employee engagement and leadership buy-in across the organization.
-Prioritizing governance early in the implementation process and ensuring that governance remains in place as the initiative matures are critical to the long-term success of an omnichannel access strategy.
+Prioritizing governance early in the implementation process and ensuring that governance remains in place as the initiative matures are critical to the long-term success.

 Ensure Seamless Integration Across Channels

 Integration is the core of an omnichannel patient engagement strategy because it ensures that healthcare organizations provide a seamless, consistent, and efficient patient experience.
-Connecting various systems allows patients to easily access the care they need, from booking appointments to receiving follow-up care, all through a unified platform.
-Failing to integrate key access touchpoints can cause delays, confusion, and misinformation, which can negatively affect an organization’s brand and patient loyalty.
+Connected systems allow patients to easily access the care they need, from booking appointments to receiving follow-up care, all through a unified platform.
+Failing to integrate key access touch points can cause delays, confusion, and misinformation, which can negatively affect an organization’s brand and patient loyalty.

 Leverage Data for Continuous Improvement

-Data analytics is a powerful tool for growing patient engagement and ensuring value from digital health investments.
-Analytics provides insights into patient behaviors and identifies inefficiencies that can shape new strategies for enhanced patient access.
+Data analytics provides insights into patient behaviors and identifies inefficiencies that can shape new strategies for enhanced patient access.
 By analyzing data generated through various patient interactions, healthcare organizations can better understand patient needs, preferences, and pain points.

 Encourage Collaboration Across Departments

-A successful omnichannel patient engagement strategy breaks down information silos by integrating everything from scheduling to billing, to clinical care.
-Success hinges on a unified change management strategy that encourages collaboration among leadership from different departments, including IT, clinical services, operations, and finance.
+A successful omnichannel patient engagement hinges on a unified change management strategy that encourages collaboration among leadership from different departments, including IT, clinical services, operations, and finance.
 Cross-departmental collaboration helps support organizational goals and fosters informed decisions that align clinical priorities with operational needs.
-Steps for encouraging this level of collaboration include:

 The healthcare industry’s shift to an omnichannel access model is driven by technology advancements, changing patient expectations, and an ongoing need for more personalized, convenient, and efficient care.
 People are at the heart of this transformational change, meaning technology alone can’t adequately address their needs.
 An omnichannel approach to patient engagement creates new efficiencies to meet growing patient demand while alleviating provider burden.
 It aligns technology with administrative operations, clinical care, and the needs and preferences of diverse patient populations.